 Why E-A-T is important for your SEO strategy?

-If you’ve been paying attention to recent Google search core algorithm updates, you’ve probably noticed a common theme: improving the user experience.
+If you’ve been paying attention to recent Google search core algorithm updates, y probably noticed a common theme improving the user experience.

 Because keyword stuffing disturbed the reading experience, Google started punishing it a long time ago.
-When the majority of people began using mobile devices to search the internet, they made mobile responsiveness a ranking factor.
-Google chose HTTPS over HTTP because it wanted to give searchers more protection.
+When the majority of people began using mobile devices to search the internet, they made mobile responsiveness a raring factor.
+Google chose HTTPS Over HTTP because it wanted to give searchers more protection.
 They created Core Web Vitals in order to measure a quick and seamless user experience.

 If search engine optimization is crucial to your digital marketing success, E-A-T should be at the forefront of your SEO plan development.